nfttoken/oychain-docs/en-us/README.md

 - At the end of each epoch, the Validators contract is called to update active validators, based on the ranking.

 ### stake
-You can call the `stake` method in the `validator` contract to stake for any validator, the minimum staking amount for each validator is 32KCS.
+You can call the `stake` method in the `validator` contract to stake for any validator, the minimum staking amount for each validator is 32OY.

 ### unstake
-If you want to `unstake` your KCS, you need to call the `unstake` method in the `validator` contract, and wait for 86400 blocks(3 days), then call the `withdrawStaking` method in the `validator` contract to make the amount available.
+If you want to `unstake` your OY, you need to call the `unstake` method in the `validator` contract, and wait for 86400 blocks(3 days), then call the `withdrawStaking` method in the `validator` contract to make the amount available.

 ### punish